cnmipss-web/cnmi-pss-main/wp-content/plugins/post-smtp/readme.txt

 == Description ==

-= Version 1.8.9 released =
+= Version 1.9.4 released - A MUST READ FOR EXISTING USERS =
-Lockfile, Contact form 7 and raise the PHP version.
-[Read the detailes here](https://postmansmtp.com/post-smtp-v1-8-6-lockfile-and-raise-the-php-version/)
+I tryed to do stuff simple and I just the did opposite.
+[Read the detailes here](https://postmansmtp.com/post-smtp-1-9-4-im-only-human/)

 = WordPress Mail SMTP Plugin =